syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

         },
         onSubmitted: (String value) {
           // In Mobile Platform.
-          // Call [CellSubmit] method to fire the canSubmitCell and
+          // Call [CellSubmit] callback to fire the canSubmitCell and
           // onCellSubmit to commit the new value in single place. submitCell();
         },